-Description: Core Connections Algebra II is the third course of the sequence of rigorous College Preparatory Mathematics courses.
-It aims to apply and extend what students have learned in previous courses by focusing on finding connections between multiple representations of functions, transformation of different function families, finding zeros of polynomials and connecting them to graphs and equations of polynomials, modeling periodic phenomena with trigonometry, and understanding the role of randomness and the normal distribution in making statistical conclusions.
+Description: Big Ideas Algebra II aims to apply and extend what students have learned in previous courses by focusing on finding connections between multiple representations of functions, transformation of different function families, finding zeros of polynomials and connecting them to graphs and equations of polynomials, modeling periodic phenomena with trigonometry, and understanding the role of randomness and the normal distribution in making statistical conclusions.
 This course is balanced between procedural fluency (algorithms and basic skills), deep conceptual understanding, strategic competence (problem solving), and adaptive reasoning (extension and transference).